-Four PALSave System Leaders returned to Chaska, Minnesota for the annual Open Textbook Network Summit.
+Four PALSave System Leaders returned to Chaska, Minnesota for the annual Open Education Network Summit.
 This yearly gathering, held each July, brings together OTN members for learning, collaboration, and conversation.

 The focus of this year’s OTN Summit was inclusion and equity.
 Attendees took part in a one day workshop, led by Jess Mitchell from the Inclusive Design Research Centre, and were challenged to think about how open education programs promote and connect to institutional diversity, equity, and inclusion initiatives.